arturonline/docs/Apple/iOS/Networking/JSon/Parsing JSON.md

 print(title) // delectus aut autem
 ```

-To print all title keys:
+Exxample 2: To print all title keys

 ```swift
 for dic in jsonArray{